 About the Center on the American Governor

-The Center on the American Governor, an initiative of the Eagleton Institute of Politics at Rutgers University, seeks to promote research and discussion on the role of the governor in the United States.
+The Center on the American Governor, an initiative of the Eagleton Institute of Politics at Rutgers University, seeks to promote research and discussion on the varied roles, powers and legacies of governors in the United States in order to inform present and future state executive leadership and enhance historical knowledge and perspective.
 The Center is building an extensive virtual archive and sponsoring a range of academic activities and public forums on topics and issues relating to the office of the governor across the country, as well as the administrations of selected governors in New Jersey and other states.

-The Center's first focus has been to create an oral and written record of the administrations of New Jersey's living former governors.
-The Center website (governors.rutgers.edu) includes archives well underway for the administrations of Brendan T. Byrne (1974-1982) and Thomas H. Kean (1982-1990) as well as others recently begun to similarly chronicle the terms of James J. Florio (1990-1994) and Christine Todd Whitman (1994-2001).
+The Center’s first focus has been to create an oral and written record of the administrations of New Jersey’s living former governors.
+The Center website (governors.rutgers.edu) includes archives nearly completed for the administrations of Brendan T. Byrne (1974-1982) and Thomas H. Kean (1982-1990) and well underway to similarly chronicle the terms of James J. Florio (1990-1994) and Christine Todd Whitman (1994-2001).

 These archives include videotaped interviews with the governors, their cabinet officials, legislators, and others who worked with them.
 Also available are biographical materials, photographs, memoranda, speeches, and documents highlighting campaign moments, policy debates and decisions for each governor, as well as consideration of lessons they offer for current policy formation and governance.

-The website will also provide access to a wide range of resources relating to the office of the governor, including research and scholarly publications on constitutional, political and policy issues; news on the actions of current governors and other developments affecting them; an overview of the evolution of the historical role of governors; and links to other academic, political and media resources.
+The website also provides access to a wide range of resources relating to the office of the governor, including research and scholarly publications on constitutional, political, and policy issues; news on the actions of current governors and other developments affecting them; an overview of the evolution of the historical role of governors; and links to other academic, political and media resources.